-A few months ago I began working with a trusted coach on my next act.
+A few months ago I began working with a trusted coach on a new direction, my next act.
 I had two questions I wanted to explore.

 - What’s next for me?

 - How would I fit it in to my specialty?

 After about six weeks, what became clear was that I was already incorporating a new things into my work but doing so without explicitly articulating what I was doing.

 My new direction is Mindful Management.
 Now, everything I’ve been doing has required a focus, new attention and noticing, all crucibles of mindfulness but they’ve been implicit not explicit.

 Beginning with my new white paper, I am making developing mindful managers explicit.

 Here’s a taste of my new white paper.

 A world of challenge and change makes us all vulnerable to anxiety, tension, and pressure.
 We need a new direction.